hellodikki/trello/README.md

    - Can create, edit, and delete lists on their boards.
    - Can create, edit, and delete cards within lists.
    - Can invite other users to collaborate on their boards.

-**3. Board Owner:** A user who has created a board and possesses full control over it, in addition to the privileges of a registered user.
    - Can manage collaborators on the board, granting them varying levels of access.
    - Can archive and restore boards.
    - Can customize labels for cards.